SuperDARN/pyDARNio/docs/user/SDarnRead.md

 ## DMapRead

-In pyDARN, there also exists a class called `DMapRead`, which you can use in place of SDarnRead to read in any generic DMap structured file.
-However, Pydarn won't test its integrety as it doesn't know what file it's supposed to be.
+In pyDARNio, there also exists a class called `DMapRead`, which you can use in place of SDarnRead to read in any generic DMap structured file.
+However, pyDARNio won't test its integrity as it doesn't know what file it's supposed to be.
 If you're reading a SuperDARN file from one of the official data mirrors, then it is best to use SDarnRead in general.